ubclaunchpad/inertia/README.md

 * Deployment daemon
 * Command line interface

-The deployment daemon will run persistenly in the background, receiving webhook events from GitHub whenever new commits are pushed.
+The deployment daemon will run persistently in the background, receiving webhook events from GitHub whenever new commits are pushed.
 The CLI will provide an interface to adjust settings, add repositories, etc.